 - 2 days Monday through Thursday 1:00-5:00, Fridays 10:00-12:00.

 Student Volunteer Opportunities

 We are always looking for volunteers!
+We have classroom and administration positions available.
 If you are interested in volunteering at the UT Lab School, please email a letter of interest and resume to firstname.lastname@example.org.
 Include the days and hours that you are available to volunteers:

 - 1 or more days Monday through Thursday 8:30-12:30

 - 1 or more days Monday through Thursday 1:00-5:00